PAXECT-Interface/open-agentic/README.md

 ---

-## Using Open Agentic as a Layer on Top of AutoGen / Meta Agents
+## Using PAXECT Open Agentic as a Layer on Top of AutoGen / Meta Agents

-Open Agentic is not a “chatbot framework” by itself.
+PAXECT Open Agentic is not a “chatbot framework” by itself.
 Think of it as a **governance and audit kernel** that you can put around existing agent systems such as:

 * Microsoft **AutoGen**